 Since becoming the Chairman of the Global D&I Council, Simon has been responsible for Standard Chartered Bank’s focus on engaging all genders.
 His 2018 global D&I strategy resulted in shifting accountability to the businesses’ CEOs for the delivery of local D&I plans and objectives, delivery of Inclusive Leadership workshops, and the introduction of enablers such as global Fair Play Charter and Gender Pay Gap disclosure in key markets.
 His extensive and integrated approach to D&I has ensured a positive trend across several indicators, including representation of women in senior roles.
 Simon has also driven gender equality beyond the workplace including the “Men Advocating Real Change” program in the UK, India and Singapore.
 He has also advanced the Impact Investment Exchange Singapore with their second Women’s Livelihood Bond (a multi-country listed gender bond), creating sustainable livelihoods for 250,000+ underserved women in the region.

 In her previous role at KPMG, Leah mentored women in her unit towards becoming senior members of the firm.
-At Standard Chartered, she is one of the senior management team, and mentors women in the T&I unit on various elements of cyber security.
+At Standard Chartered, she is one of the senior management team, and mentors women in various units on elements of cyber security.
 She has also volunteered for initiatives targeting girls and women in technology.
 Externally, Leah is a member of African Women in Fintechs, and has been involved in panel discussions on payment security and discussions on women in Fintech.

 Souad is a Member of the Financial Markets Diversity and Inclusion Council and a Member of the Africa Middle East CCIB Diversity and Inclusion Council as part of her role at Standard Chartered Bank, where she is also a Board Member at Standard Chartered Saudi Arabia.
 A committed Mentor and advocate for gender equality in the workplace and beyond, Souad has aided in implementing diverse talent pipeline and recruitment, speaks regularly, as seen in Arabian Business Magazine, Financial News London and as part of a Bloomberg business panel, t0 share best practice and strategies with global organizations.
 Souad is an Advisor to Munathara, a non-profit organization promoting the voices of young people, women and marginalized communities in the Arab public sphere and is passionate about creating opportunities for disadvantaged communities across the world,